 How to Get Rid of Squatters in Vermont

-Even after a successful eviction, the landowner cannot take any measures that would force the squatter to leave.
+It is important to note that even after a successful eviction, the landowner cannot take any measures that would force the squatter to leave.
 Changing the locks or turning off the utilities are illegal and can open the landowner up to a lawsuit, so a court-ordered eviction must be carried out by a sheriff or other law enforcement officer with a court order.
-This usually takes place at a specific date and time.

 The sheriff is the only one who can help a landowner remove a squatter.
 Local law enforcement does not have the authority to deal with squatters, though they can help remove criminal trespassers.
 In a squatting situation, a landowner should always call the sheriff or constable.